-We are in the middle of tax season with the deadline of Monday, April 18th fast approaching!
+Tax season is wrapping up, the deadline of Monday, April 15th is fast approaching!
 There are two important tax credits that all California working families should be aware of: California Earned Income Tax Credit (CalEITC) and the Young Child Tax Credit.
 These credits, in addition to the federal (EITC), can actually give eligible families significant dollars back when they file their tax return.

 To simplify these credits, we’ve provided answers to some of the most asked questions.
 We’ve also provided recommended websites with free tax filing options.
 If you’re interested in exploring our other resources geared towards families and educators visit our resources page.